- Download our Moving to New Zealand Guide (PDF)

-Before applying, expats must ensure that their passport is valid for at least three months (but ideally six months or more) after the date of their departure to New Zealand.
-They should also ensure that their passport has enough blank pages for all of the necessary arrival and departure stamps.
+Before submitting their visa application, expats must make sure their passport is valid for at least three months (preferably six months or more) beyond their planned arrival date in New Zealand.
+They should also ensure that their passport has enough blank pages for the necessary stamps.

 Tourist visas for New Zealand

-Travellers from some countries don’t need a tourist visa to enter New Zealand, including nationals of the USA, Ireland and Canada, among others.
-However, even if someone’s country is on the visa waiver list they will need to supply evidence of funds and proof of onward travel.
-Expats are able to check whether they require a visa on the official Immigration New Zealand website.
+Travellers from some countries don’t need a tourist visa for New Zealand.
+The transit visa waiver agreement includes nationals of the US, the UK, Japan and Germany, among others.
+That said, even if someone’s country is on the visa-waiver list, they will need to supply evidence of funds and proof of onward travel, as well as get an NZeTA (New Zealand Electronic Travel Authority) before they travel.

-Visitors need a certain amount of money per month of their visit, and a passport that is valid for at least three months but ideally six months or more after the date of their scheduled date of departure.
+Visitors require proof that they have a certain amount of money per month of their visit, and a passport that is valid for at least three months, but ideally six months or more, after their departure date.

-The longest that someone can stay in New Zealand on a visitor visa is nine months and during this time they are not allowed to work or study for longer than three months, and must obey New Zealand law or face deportation if they disregard these conditions.
+The longest that someone can stay in New Zealand on a visitor visa is nine months.
+During this time, they are not allowed to work or study for longer than three months and must obey New Zealand law.
+Expats will face deportation if they disregard these conditions.

 Work visas for New Zealand

-There are many different visa options available for those wanting to live and work in New Zealand.
-When applying for a work visa for New Zealand, expats should ensure that they choose the correct visa for their situation.
-There are different visas for expats wanting to work in the country temporarily and for those wanting permanent employment.
+For those who want to live and work in New Zealand, there are several work visa options available.
+It's crucial for expats to select the appropriate work visa for their particular circumstances when applying for work visas for New Zealand.
+There are different visas for expats wanting to work in the country temporarily and for those seeking permanent employment.

 Work to Residence visas for New Zealand

-The Work to Residence visa allows holders to stay in the country for up to 30 months and gives them the opportunity to apply for a resident visa at a later date.
-In order for an expat to apply under the programme, their skills must be needed by a New Zealand employer or they must have demonstratably exceptional talent in certain fields.
+The Work to Residence visa for New Zealand allows holders to work in the country and apply for a resident visa after two years.
+In order for an expat to apply under the programme, their skills must be deemed necessary by a New Zealand employer, or they must have exceptional talent in certain fields.

 Applicants must fall within several categories in the Work to Residence programme.
 This includes skilled workers with a job offer from an accredited employer, those in occupations on the skills shortage list, expats with exceptional talents in art, culture or sport, or those who plan to establish a business in New Zealand.